CarlosANovo/DECAF/README.md

 ## What does it do?

    ### Decentralized car sharing made fun
    **DECAF** is an Ethereum based platform that provides car manufacturers a way to enter the car-sharing business.
-Manufacturers add cars to the network and receive tokens doing so.
-The more cars a manufacturer adds for sharing on **DECAF**, the more tokens get distributed to the car maker.
-These tokens are then given to users based on use-time, streaks of use, achievements, quests. **DECAF** tokens are, by definition, **backed by cars**.
+Manufacturers add cars to the network and receive tokens for doing so.
+The more cars a manufacturer adds to **DECAF**, the more tokens get distributed to the car maker.
+These tokens are then given to users based on use-time, using services for multiple days in a row, achievements and quests. **DECAF** tokens are, by definition, **backed by cars**.

    #### How can you win tokens?
    A user may win **tokens** and **XP** by requesting and using a certain manufacturer cars, by completing certain quests or unlocking achievements and each time you **level up** you win tokens.
 The **tokens** you receive can be given by more than one manufacturer, depending whose quests you completed, or by the time you used each brand's cars.
 There are also **special quests** which give **XP** aswell as **tokens**.